Introduction to PostgreSQL Update

 - Table name –This is defined as the table name from which we have updating rows.
 We have updated selected or all rows from the table.

-- Set –This keyword is used to set the value of table column rows which was we have set.
+- Set –This keyword is used to set the value of table column rows we have set.

-- Value –This is defined as the value which we have a setting to column rows.
-We have set different values to a different column in PostgreSQL.
+- Value –This is defined as the value in which we have a setting to column rows.
+We have set different values to a different columns in PostgreSQL.

 - Where condition – We have used the where clause to update specific rows in PostgreSQL.
-If we have not used the where condition with the update statement then it will update all rows from the table.
+If we have not used the where condition with the update statement, it will update all rows from the table.

 How to Update statement work in PostgreSQL?

-Below is the example of an update statement requiring update privileges on the table or superuser privileges to execute the update statement in PostgreSQL.
+Below is an example of an update statement requiring update privileges on the table or superuser privileges to execute the update statement in PostgreSQL.

 psql -U db_test -d testing